 Federal Student Loans

-There are two types of federal student loans: subsidized and unsubsidized.
+There are two types of federal student loans for undergraduate students: subsidized and unsubsidized.
 Interest does not accrue on subsidized loans while you’re in school and during some deferment periods.
-Subsidized loans are only available for those who qualify based on need.
+Direct Subsidized loans are only available to undergraduate students and for those who qualify based on need.

 Loan limits differ for dependent and independent students.
 Dependent students receive less in total student loans than independent students.